Racing for U14s

 Age group racing is based on your age on the 1st of January.
 U12s (and U14s who are new to the sport) race over approximately 2 miles and there are three, speed-based levels.
-For 2021, those at the introductory level – GSC – will race in Lightnings.
+In GSC paddlers must race mini-kayaks (incl Lightnings).
 These are specific junior boats, and the club has a number of them.
 In GSB and A, any racing boat can be paddled.
 As you get faster, you will be promoted through the divisions and, ultimately, into Division 9.
 There you will race over 4 miles – but this will not happen until you are ready.

 U14s who are not ready for 4 miles straight away can race in GSA or, if they and their coach feel they are up to it, can go straight into Division 9.